API Navigation

 Prerequisites

-- API key and secret (available in your account dashboard)
+API key and secret from your dashboard settings

 Base URL

-All API requests should be made to the following base URL:
+All API requests should be made to our secure endpoint:

 Authentication